+Section 7 contains recommended BMP's and implementation of stormwater management controls.
 Section 11 details the preparation process completed and the County adoption of the draft Plan with submission to PADEP for approval.
 This will initiate the mandatory schedule of adoption of ordinances needed to implement stormwater management criteria.